Gear Advice

 Over the years, I've come across dozens of people obsessed with having the latest piece of gear, or "I must have these frets, or pickups, or guitar lead..."
 It's not the gear that makes the sound.
 That's impossible.
 It's the hands holding and playing the guitar that make the noise.
 It's up to you to make it beautiful, ugly, loud, quiet, resonant, screaming.

-The simple truth is, it's mostly bollocks. :) That's my technical appraisal of it.
-Yes, having better gear helps, but it rarely will make you sound any better.
+The simple truth is, it's mostly bollocks. :) To get technical for a minute :) Yes, having better gear helps, but it rarely will make you sound, or more importantly, play any better.

 TONE IS IN YOUR HEAD & HANDS.